 These loans are typically small amounts, such as $500 or $1000.
 In addition, unlike other types of loans, you do not receive the money upfront and pay it back later.
 Instead, this process is reversed.

-The definition of a credit-builder loan is a loan where you make the payments first and receive the funds after you have finished paying off the loan.
-The lender deposits the amount you are borrowing into a savings account or certificate of deposit that will be held for you until you finish making all the payments.
+You pay the lender every month and the lender deposits this money into a savings account or certificate of deposit that will be held for you until you finish making all of the payments.
 Until that point, you can’t access the funds.

-Because credit-builder loans are low-risk, in many cases, you can apply for credit builder loans with no credit check.
+Because credit-builder loans are low risk for the lender, in many cases, you can apply for credit-builder loans with no credit check.
 You’ll likely just need to provide your income to prove that you can afford to make the payments.

-Most of the big national banks, such as Chase, Bank of America, and Capital One, do not typically offer credit-builder loans, although Wells Fargo offers secured personal loans.
+Most big national banks, such as Chase and Bank of America, do not typically offer credit-builder loans, although Wells Fargo offers secured personal loans.